 These various passages from the old testament show that the old testament authors did not believe in any of the ideas about the afterlife that have been promulgated by Christians.
 Those ideas were foreign to the old testament authors.

-Why didn’t God simply state the new rules to Adam and Eve at the moment he threw them out of the garden of Eden?
+Why didn’t God simply state the rules of this new covenant to Adam and Eve at the moment he threw them out of the garden of Eden?
 He could have said at that time how He expected human beings to behave, what laws and purposes they should follow, and what their eventual reward would be.
 Instead He threw Adam and Eve out of the garden of Eden without giving them any moral guidelines, or any promise of a future reward in the afterlife.
 If God really wants humans to follow this new covenant, why did it take Him 4,000 years to express it?
 The simplest explanation is that the new covenant was not the product of divine vision, but was rather the invention of the new testament authors.

 Of course there were plenty of antecedents.
 There was the legend of Osiris, the Egyptian god of the dead, whose cult was followed throughout ancient Egypt for at least 2500 years prior to the appearance of Jesus.
 Followers of the Osiris cult believed that the souls of the dead would be resurrected and that Osiris would lead a council of gods who would pass judgment on their lives.
 Each soul was weighed against the feather of Ma’at, the goddess of truth, justice, and harmony.
 Those whose souls were lighter than her feather would be granted eternal life.